AnkitaPatwal/FlooraHEP/README.md

 ---

+## 🧪 Testing (To Be Completed in CSC 191)
+Testing procedures and unit test coverage will be developed in CSC 191.

+---

+## 🚀 Deployment (To Be Completed in CSC 191)
+Deployment instructions and environment configurations will be completed in CSC 191.

+---

+## 👩‍💻 Developer Instructions (To Be Completed in CSC 191)
+Developer setup documentation will be expanded during CSC 191.

+---

 ## 📄 License
 This project is licensed under the **MIT License**.
 See the full text in the [`LICENSE`](./LICENSE) file.